gdcc/dataverse-recipes/README.md

 - Test your code before submitting ✅
 - Update the main README if adding new categories 📝
 - Follow the existing directory structure 🏗️
+- Suggest a way to get in touch

 ## 💬 Support